n8n vs MuleSoft/Boomi: can n8n cover typical iPaaS needs for a small platform team without the enterprise overhead?

 Steps:

-How does n8n compare to MuleSoft/Boomi on integrations, complexity handling, and cost?
+How does n8n compare to MuleSoft/Boomi on capabilities and tradeoffs?

 Expanded Explanation: